EslamAymann22/Git-GitHub/README key words .md

         =>> use -s to show with size <br>
         =>> use -t to show with type <br>
         =>> use -p to show with content <br>
-        another things in the git help
+        another things in the git help <br>

+we can use "git status -s"==> is more simple<br>
+we use "git commit -m ">message<" " to commit files from staging to git with message